joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 * Domain Joined server running Windows 2016+ Core/Full with PowerShell 5.1
 * The server must have permission to go out over the internet to Azure and be able to download PowerShell modules.
 * CPU/RAM Requirements will depend significantly on your usage, start off low _(2-vCPU/4GB RAM)_ and grow as needed.
+* A service account to run WebJEA under.

 I've created a Standard_B2ms (2vCPU, 8GB RAM) virtual machine, called: WEBJEA-P01 in an Azure Resource Group called: webjea_prod

-This server is running: Windows Server 2019 Datacenter and is part of my Active Directory domain.
+This server is running: Windows Server 2019 Datacenter and is part of my Active Directory domain, I've also created a service account called: webjea_services.

 ### Setup WebJEA

-Now that we have a
+Once we have a Windows Server, now its time to